history-of-science-society/meeting/docs/cfp.md

 ## Independent Scholar Award

-Thanks to a generous gift by HSS Member Virginia Trimble, the Society will offer an award of \$500 for the best abstract submitted by an independent scholar.
-Those scholars who are part of an organized session or who submit an individual paper are eligible.
-Simply indicate on the submission form if an author wishes to be considered for this award.
+Thanks to a generous gift by HSS Member Virginia Trimble, the Society will offer for the first time an award of $500 for the best abstract submitted by an independent scholar.
+Those scholars who are part of an organized session or who submit a contributed paper, and whose institutions do not consider these scholars to be working historians are eligible.
+If you meet this criteria and would like to be considered, please inform your organizer or select this option on the submission form.

 ## Joint Session